stratosphereips/NetSecGame/README.md

 When the game server is created, [agents](https://github.com/stratosphereips/NetSecGameAgents/tree/main) connect to it and interact with the environment.
 In every step of the interaction, agents submits an [Action](./docs/Components.md#actions) and receives [Observation](./docs/Components.md#observations) with `next_state`, `reward`, `is_terminal`, `end`, and `info` values.
 Once the terminal state or timeout is reached, no more interaction is possible until the agent asks for game reset.
 Each agent should extend the `BaseAgent` class in [agents](https://github.com/stratosphereips/NetSecGameAgents/tree/main).

+## Configuration
+The NetSecEnv is highly configurable in terms of the properties of the world, tasks and agent interacation.
+Modification of the world is done in the YAML configuration file in two main areas:
+1. Environment (`env` section) controls the properties of the world (taxonomy of networks, maximum allowed steps per episode, probabilities of success of actions etc.)
-## Task configuration
+2. Task configuration defines the agents properties (starting position, goal)
-The task configuration is a YAML file that is used for the exact definition of the task an agent should be solving. there are two main parts of the configuration

 ### Environment configuration
 The environment part defines the properties of the environment for the task (see the example below).
 In particular:
-- `random_seed` - sets seed s for any random process in the environment
+- `random_seed` - sets seed for any random processes in the environment
 - `scenario` - sets the scenario (network topology) used in the task (currently, `scenario1_tiny`, `scenario1_small`, and `scenario1` are available)
 - `max_steps` - sets the maximum number of steps an agent can make before an episode is terminated
 - `store_replay_buffer` - if `True`, interaction of the agents is serialized and stored in a file
 - `use_dynamic_addresses` - if `True`, the network and IP addresses defined in `scenario` are randomly changed at the beginning of **EVERY** episode (the network topology is kept as defined in the `scenario`.
 Relations between networks are kept, IPs inside networks are chosen at random based on the network IP and mask)

 ```YAML
 env:
   random_seed: 42